-This summer, The District will begin a project to remove all remaining 322 lead service lines identified in our system.
+This October, The District will begin a project to remove all remaining lead service lines identified in our system.
 The areas identified were in Rossford and the Homecraft area of Northwood.
 Homeowners who are impacted by the project have been sent a letter of notification.

 District Lead/Copper Replacement Project

 This summer, The District will start an $883,000 project to replace all known lead service connections.
 Speer Bros., Inc. of Sandusky, Ohio, will serve as the prime contractor for this project.

 Lead and Copper Locations & Map